hussius/publicRNAseqdata/README.md

 ```

 ![plot of chunk :published PCA](figure/:published PCA-1.png)
-Look a bit closer at PCs 1-3 in prcomp (not shown in paper):
+Look a bit closer at PCs 1-3 in prcomp and the genes that have the highest loadings (not shown in paper):

 ```r
 p <- prcomp(t(published.nozero))